ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine
 1. Allow the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data
    * Fields selected on the UI include user, status, fingerprints, and irises.
-   * The list of users should include only active users.
+   * The list of users will include only active users.
 The system does not show users who are blacklisted or decommissioned.
    * The list of users does not include users who are already mapped to the machine.
    * All 10 fingerprints are captured and authenticated with the server.
 The machine must be online for this authentication.
    * The system then validates the fingerprint quality threshold is met.